deadsnakes/python3.10-jammy/Doc/library/importlib.rst

    (``__name__``)

-   A string for the fully-qualified name of the module.
+   A string for the fully qualified name of the module.

    .. attribute:: loader